bonartm/sphinxcontrib-quizdown/README.md

 The HTML builder will wrap a `<div class="quizdown"></div>` around the text and includes the `quizdown.js` library in the build.

-To use another version of quizdown or change the syntax highlighting you can set the following options in your project's `conf.py`:
+To set global options, use another version of quizdown or change the syntax highlighting you can set the following options in your project's `conf.py`:

 ```python